h183502/dat110public/week12/week12.md

 - FixFingerTable: runs periodically to update the finger table for each node.
 - UpdateSuccessor: runs periodically to set the first pointer of the finger table to the correct successor
 - JoinRing: calls once when the node is being created to determine whether to join an existing ring or to start a new ring.
 It uses initial addresses from the StaticTracker class to determine who and where to join a ring.
-- LeaveRing: runs periodically until the specified sleep time after which it the node leaves the ring
+- LeaveRing: runs periodically until the specified sleep time after which it the node leaves the ring. runs periodically and shutdown the node when the specified ttl is reached or program loops forever if loopforever = true

 ##### no.hvl.dat110.file
-- FileMapping: used to simulate cooperative mirroring by using random files and distributing those files among existing chord nodes.
+- FileManager: contains methods for creating replicas of a file, distributing those replicas among active nodes in the chord ring, and looking up the active nodes responsible for a given file by iteratively resolving the replicaid (hash of replica) from an active node.
+The FileManager can also be run periodically by each chord node to distribute files to new nodes that just joined the ring.
+(This may not be necessary as stabilize ring protocol

 ##### no.hvl.dat110.rpc
 - ChordNodeContainer: This is the 'server' for the node where the registry is started and where the binding of the remote stub object for the Node is done.
 In addition, all periodic chord operations are started in this class currently.